January in Melbourne means summer is in full swing, with long, hot days and plenty of events going on around the city.

 There are two public holidays in January in Melbourne:

-• Australia Day / Invasion Day – Friday 26 January
+- Australia Day / Invasion Day – Sunday 26 January, with the public holiday falling on Monday 27 January

 School holidays are also underway until 30 January.